div-1div-2div-3div-4div-6

 A ninth grade student Diagnosed with Dyslexia in the fifth grade: Now that you have assessed Lacey, how long will it take my daughter to catch up to her peers?

-In conclusion, If Lacey improved his Fundamental Literacy Ability Index at a rate of 2 grade levels per year it would take him approximately two and half years to catch up to his peers.
-His score on his Woodcock Johnson Achievement test, given by the school psychologist, indicates that Lacey’s listening comprehension is at the 10th grade level, and his reading comprehension level is at 6th grade level.
-It is a reasonable assumption that Lacey’s limited decoding ability impacts his reading comprehension level, and as Lacey’s reading comprehension improves, his ability to accurately decode text will improve.
-Thus, as Lacey’s decoding skills improve his reading comprehension will also improve.
-In addition,with the Wilson Intensive Reading Invention program, Lacey will receive explicit instruction in reading comprehension that includes practice with the different types of expository text that he will encounter in high school.
+In conclusion, if Lacey improved her Fundamental Literacy Ability Index at a rate of 2 grade levels per year it would take her approximately two and half years to catch up to her peers.
+Her score on her Woodcock Johnson Achievement test, given by the school psychologist, indicates that Lacey’s listening comprehension is at the 10th grade level, and her reading comprehension level is at 6th grade level.
+It is a reasonable assumption that Lacey’s limited decoding ability impacts her reading comprehension level, and as Lacey’s reading comprehension improves, her ability to accurately decode text will improve.
+Thus, as Lacey’s decoding skills improve her reading comprehension will also improve.
+In addition,with the Wilson Intensive Reading Invention program, Lacey will receive explicit instruction in reading comprehension that includes practice with the different types of expository text that she will encounter in high school.